mbeiter/util/BUILD.md

         - Show all issues that may have security implications
         - Show all code quality issues
         - Application is a J2EE web application
         - Application is executed with elevated privileges

-### Run the Maven build
+- Run the Fortify scan, and make sure to update the translation
+- Run `mvn clean install site -P release` from the project root (the 'release' profile is optional, see below)

+For release builds, all SCA scans must pass without errors and Fortify 'Quick View' must be clean.

+If you get an error message about missing dependencies during site building (e.g. JavaDoc warnings), you forgot to also do an `install` when building the site.

+#### Option 2: Build instructions when running the Fortify SCA scan from Maven

-Check if everything builds without errors and warnings and is ready for a release build (the 'release' profile uses strict static code analysis settings - any pushed code must pass the tests of the 'release' profile)
+Make sure that everything builds without errors and warnings and is always ready for a release build!

-    mvn clean install site -P release
+    mvn clean install site -P fortify,release -DFORTIFY_VERSION=4.20 mvn com.fortify.ps.maven.plugin:sca-maven-plugin:scan -P fortify -DFORTIFY_VERSION=4.20

+- The 'release' profile is optional for developer builds.
+It uses strict static code analysis settings, and any pushed code must pass the strict SCA settings of the 'release' profile.
+- For release builds, all SCA scans must pass without errors and Fortify 'Quick View' must be clean.
+- If you get an error message about missing dependencies during site building (e.g. JavaDoc warnings), you forgot to also do an `install` when building the site.

-Commit changes to git and push: See (Contribute.md) for hints on how to commit and what to include in commit messages.
+### Commit changes to git and push

+See (Contribute.md) for hints on how to commit and what to include in commit messages.

 ## Release build